-The nicotine patch is a quit medication that you can get from your local drug or grocery store.
+The nicotine patch is a quit medication that adults can get from the local drug or grocery store.
 The patch sticks to your skin like a Band-Aid that gives you a steady dosage of nicotine through your skin all day long.
 The patch is safe, and it does not have any of the toxins that are in tobacco smoke.
 Research shows it doubles your chances of quitting.
-It does not require a doctor’s prescription.
+It does not require a doctor’s prescription for adults.

 Benefits of the nicotine patch

 - Reduces symptoms of nicotine withdrawal, which can include headaches, irritability and cravings.

 - One patch gives you a steady dose of nicotine the whole day.

 - Can be combined with the nicotine gum, lozenge, inhaler, or nasal spray to help reduce nicotine withdrawal.
 This can make it easier to stay quit.